 We continuously monitor the effectiveness of our efforts through aggressive testing of our manufacturing environment and our products.
-In 2020, we conducted more than 145,000 tests to measure quality and safety including the detection of allergens, microorganisms and pathogens.
-We regularly swab, test and sanitize all our production areas, including manufacturing equipment as a preventative measure to maintain the quality of our products.
+In 2020, we conducted more than 145,000 tests to measure quality and safety, including the detection of allergens, microorganisms and pathogens.
+We regularly swab, test and sanitize all our production areas, including manufacturing equipment, as a preventative measure to maintain the quality of our products.

 Leadership and Collaboration

-Our Food Safety, Quality and Technical team members continue to actively participate in committees, task forces and workshops (virtually during COVID-19 pandemic) throughout North America and globally.
+Our Food Safety, Quality and Technical team members continue to actively participate in committees, task forces and workshops (virtually during the COVID-19 pandemic) throughout North America and globally.
 We are represented on the food safety and regulatory committees of the Canadian Meat Council, the North American Meat Institute, the Canadian Poultry and Egg Processors Council and the National Chicken Council (U.S.).

 We are part of the core team of instructors at the bi-annual Advanced Listeria Control Workshop, sponsored by the North American Meat Institute.
 We also have representation on the Research Advisory Committee of the Foundation for Meat and Poultry Research.
 We have been a Sustaining Member of the International Association for Food Protection (the leading global food safety professional organization) for the past eight years as well as a Sustaining Partner of the American Meat Science Association, which has a mission to improve food safety through scientific advancements.
-We are part of the GFSI Auditor Training and Professional Development Committee and we are members of Food Allergy Research and Resource Program (FARRP) and Food Allergy Canada.
-We are also active participants with Import-Export Canada and Plant Based Foods Canada.
+We are part of the GFSI Auditor Training and Professional Development Committee and we are members of the Food Allergy Research and Resource Program (FARRP) and Food Allergy Canada.
+We are also active participants with Import-Export Canada and Plant-Based Foods of Canada.